Resources: Article

 18 August 2008

 Carbon trading programmes such as the European Union Emissions Trading Scheme and the Kyoto Protocol have helped mobilize neoclassical economics and development planning in new projects of dispossession, speculation, rent-seeking and the redistribution of wealth from poor to rich and from the future to the present.
 Part of this process is the creation of ignorance, argues this article published in the journal Development.
-(French version also available.)
+(French and Spanish versions are also available.)

 Arlen Dilsizian interviews Larry Lohmann